Nil-Store/nil-store/metaspec-v2.md

 Nil-Mesh utilizes the geometric properties of the Nil-Lattice for efficient pathfinding.

 *   **Mechanism:** Peer IDs are mapped ("lifted") to elements in a 2-step nilpotent Lie group (Heisenberg-like structure) corresponding to their lattice coordinates.
 *   **Pathfinding:** K-shortest paths (K=3) are computed in this covering space and projected back to the physical network.
-This offers superior latency performance compared to standard DHTs and increases Sybil resistance by requiring attackers to control entire topological regions ("Ring Cells").
+This offers superior latency performance compared to standard DHTs and increases Sybil resistance by requiring attackers to control entire topological regions ("Ring Cells"). **Normative (Capture cost):** DAO MUST publish and periodically update an estimate of stake required to control a ring‑cell (collocation filters, minimum bonded $STOR per cell, and placement constraints from § 3.2), and raise per‑cell minimums if empirical concentration increases.

 ### 4.2 RTT Attestation and QoS Oracle